egel-lang/egel/README.md

    compiled and dissimated by the operating system distributor.
 Use your package manager to install libicu, libffi, fmt, and GNU lightning.

+   Warning: exceptionally, Ubuntu/Debian doesn't ship with GNU Lightning.
+   You are supposed to _compile and install_ that package prior to compiling the interpreter.

 2. The vendor based model (MacOS and Windows) where C++ libraries are usually not provided since they are brittle to link against, and where one usually compiles these libraries from scratch and statically links